Now Available in Paperback —The Light We Give: How Sikh Wisdom Can Transform Your Life.

 The Light We Give

-In his signature keynote program, Simran lays out how we can learn to integrate ethical living with personal happiness.
+In his signature keynote program, Simran lays out how we can learn to integrate ethical living with compassion and personal happiness.

 Helping